-There is often a great deal of confusion about how to manage the care of a patient with COPD because of concern about inducing CO2 retention.
+There is often a great deal of confusion about how to manage the care of a patient with COPD because of unwarranted, and incorrect, concern that all patients with COPD are CO2 retainers.
 This fear of causing CO2 retention sometimes causes providers to withhold or withdraw oxygen inappropriately.
 Understanding some of the respiratory physiology behind CO2 retention will allow you to make more informed decisions.
 Let’s start at the beginning.
 Some of this material comes from my book Anyone Can Intubate, 5th Edition.

 What Factors Control Breathing?